benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/logs.md

 #### Log locations

-You will be logged inside of the `/debug` directory, which contains directories for each Fusion zone and the OneUI (which is not linked to a specific zone).
+You will be logged inside of the `/debug` directory, which contains directories for each LiveData Plane zone and the OneUI (which is not linked to a specific zone).

 _Example_
 ```bash